cristinacolpos/PELA-blocks/README.md

 ## Advanced Calibration

-A alternative set of individual calibration blocks with technic holes are available.
+An alternative set of individual calibration blocks with technic holes are available.
 See [Advanced Calibration](ADVANCED-CALIBRATION)

 ## PELA-compatible Part Designs

-Edit `PELA-print-parameters.scad` and `PELA-parameters.scad` to adapt these models before printing them.
-The example renders are for a Taz 6, 0.5mm nozzle, NGEN rigid filament, LulzBot Cura standard slicer settings.
+Edit `PELA-print-parameters.scad` and `PELA-parameters.scad` to adapt these models before printing them. **The example models below are not yet calibrated for your slicer and printer.
+Calibrate and then make the tuned model from the .scad file.**

 ![PELA Block](PELA-block-4-2-1.png)